justablip/justablip.github.io/README.md

 ## mixcloud2podcast shell scripts:

 #### download.sh
-Downloads all m4a and json metadata for a mixcloud playlist or user
+Downloads all m4a and json metadata for a mixcloud playlist or user.
+Will upload and generate rss too after each download.

 _Requirements:_
 brew install youtube-dl (to download files from mixcloud)